pliniocampinas/tests-cache-dotnet/README.md

 ### The examples handles the following scenarios:

-- Cache stampede.
+- Prevent Cache stampede with a Semaphore.
 - Cleaning cache with a time hosted service.
+Dotnet garbage collector does not clean expired cache if it is not read again.
 - Limits growth with a max number of entries.